 This comparison covers two products that buyers often line up against each other when they shouldn't.
 Agent.ai is an AI agent marketplace.
 Gravity is an outcome runtime.
 The labels look similar at a glance, the buyer experience is not.

-I'm Aryan, founder of Gravity.
 The point of this post is not to pick a winner.
-It's to help a buyer pick the right category for their specific job.
+It is to help a buyer pick the right category for their specific job.
 Both products do real work for real customers.
 They do different work, and the cost of choosing the wrong category is a quarter of mismatched expectations, not a refund.

-Why I'm writing this comparison
+Why this comparison

-I shut down three startups before Gravity.
-The pattern that killed two of them was buying a tool whose category did not match the job.
-A workflow builder for what was really a chat assistant problem.
-A chat assistant for what was really a scheduled agent problem.
-The tools were good.
-The category was wrong.
+The most expensive buying mistake is choosing a tool whose category does not match the job: a workflow builder for what is really a chat assistant problem, or a chat assistant for what is really a scheduled agent problem.
+The tools are good.
+The category is wrong.

 What Agent.ai does